purpleteam-labs/purpleteam/README.md

 startPurpleteam();
 ```

-From within your NodeJS build project run the following command to install the purpleteam CLI locally into your NodeJS project:
+From within your NodeJS build project run the following command to install the _PurpleTeam_ CLI locally into your NodeJS project:

 ```shell
 npm install